NetHaven/GooeyJS/README.md

 - **Application** - the root-level component for GooeyJS applications.
 It provides the foundational viewport setup and base styling for the entire application hierarchy.
 - **AppPanel** - the top-level container component for GooeyJS applications.
 It provides the main application layout structure and serves as the root container for all other UI components.
 - **Panel** - a fundamental container component that provides a basic rectangular area with consistent styling.
 It serves as the foundation for more complex layout components and provides essential container functionality.
+- **SplitPanel** - a resizable container component that displays two child elements side by side with an adjustable divider between them.
+Users can drag the divider to dynamically resize the panes, making it ideal for creating split layouts like file explorers, code editors, or any interface requiring adjustable content areas.
 - **Tab** - represents an individual tab within a TabPanel.
 It contains the tab's content and manages its visibility based on the active state.
 - **TabPanel** - is a container that manages multiple tab components.
 It provides the tab strip interface and handles tab activation, keyboard navigation, and optional drag-and-drop reordering of tabs.

 ### Buttons & Input

 - **Button** - represents a clickable button with support for text, icons, and custom actions.
+It extends the base Component class and provides desktop-style button appearance with hover and pressed states.
 - **ToggleButton** - represents a button that maintains a pressed/unpressed state.
+When clicked, it toggles between pressed and unpressed states, making it ideal for on/off controls, tool selection, and other binary choices.
 - **ToggleButtonGroup** - is a container component that manages a group of toggle buttons with exclusive selection behavior.
+When one toggle button in the group is pressed, all other buttons in the group are automatically unpressed, similar to radio button behavior.

 ### Text & Editing
 - **Label** - displays static text content with optional icons and comprehensive alignment options.
+- **Textfield** - provides a single-line text input control with built-in validation support, placeholder text, and various input types.

 ### Menus & Navigation